hotkee/docker-odoo-nginx/README.md

     chmod u+x docker-run-nginx

-And now run the script followed by the name which is applied to the container (e.g. odoo.psql)
+And now run the script followed by the name which is applied to the container

-    ./docker-run-nginx odoo.psql
+    ./docker-run-nginx odoo.nginx